My Ultimate Guide to the Pros and Cons of a Disney Cruise

 The staff love kids!

 The staff are wonderful and cater to children.
 Every single staff on the Disney cruise, right down to the housekeepers are good with kids.
+Clearly, it’s in the job requirement.
 The servers in the restaurants go out of their way to win over your little ones.
+Our server had jokes, paper airplanes, and other games ready for my three-year-old at every meal.
 This extra mile service was definitely appreciated when my son was a bit grumpy and the servers worked hard to cheer him up.

-The adults-only restaurants are amazing.
+The adults-only restaurants are amazing, seriously AMAZING!
 We booked one night at Remy and it was literally the best meal I have ever had in my entire life.
-We eat out a lot too!
+We are not novice diners either.
 The service was exceptional, the food delicious and the wine pairings were great as well.
-Again, this was another added cost, and although it was worth every penny again added to the overall cost of the trip.
+Again, this was another (significant) added cost, and although it was worth every penny did make me think twice about the whole cost of the cruise.

 They aren’t cheap!